Government COVID-19 resources for older adults

 The Eldercare Locator, a service of the U.S. Administration on Aging, can help you find housing, support services, transportation, health and insurance, and benefits information in your local community.

-Guidance and resources on precautions to keep older adults safe, doctor visits, and Medicare enrollment and coverage are provided through the Centers for Medicare & Medicaid Services (CMS).
+Guidance and resources on vaccines, precautions to keep older adults safe, doctor visits, and Medicare enrollment and coverage are provided through the Centers for Medicare & Medicaid Services (CMS).